unexh/GUI-based-Restaurant-Recommendation-System/README.md

-# GUI based Restaurant Recommendation System
+# Brasserie-App

-This project implements a Restaurant Recommendation System with Gui, Here search algorithm is using a content-based-filtering technique.
+This project implements a Restaurant Recommendation System using AI.\the search algorithm used here is a __content-based-filtering__ technique.
+Which takes city, locality and restaurant name and generates a similarity score index. the search results would then be shown based on generated similarity score index .
-In which user can select City, Locality and Restaurant Name using Combo boxes and the sreach result would be shown in a table-based layout.
-Moreover, user can opt for the Top Indian Recommendation.

 ## Getting Started